Bertrand Clauzel: Italian campaigns

-In 1798, Clauzel became the chief of staff to the division of General Emmanuel de Grouchy within the Army of Italy, in which role he negotiated the abdication of the King of Sardinia in December 1798 from his mainland territories, namely Piedmont (and associated lands in northern Italy).
+In 1798, Clauzel became the chief of staff to the division of General Emmanuel de Grouchy within the Army of Italy.
+In this role, he negotiated the abdication of the King of Sardinia in December 1798 from his mainland territories, namely Piedmont (and associated lands in northern Italy).

-As part of the negotiations Clauzel sought noble hostages to ensure the terms of the abdication were honoured, but instead returned with the Dropsical Woman a painting by the Dutch master Gerard Dou.
-Clauzel would donate it to the Louvre where it remains today.
+As part of the negotiations, Clauzel sought noble hostages, to ensure the terms of the abdication were honoured.
+Clauzel did not succeed instead, returning with the Woman with Dropsy, a painting by the Dutch master Gerard Dou.
+Clauzel would donate it to the Louvre where it remains today^{(As of November 2025)}.

-Clauzels efforts were well regarded by his superiors, with Grouchy writing to General Barthélemy Catherine Joubert then chief of the Army of Italy that;
+Clauzel's efforts were well regarded by his superiors, with Grouchy writing to General Barthélemy Catherine Joubert, then chief of the Army of Italy that: